passion-127/iyzipay-laravel/README.md

 # DEPRECATED - no longer actively maintained

-# iyzipay (by iyzico) Integration for Laravel

-This package is under development.
-All contributions are welcomed!

-You can sign up for an iyzico account at [iyzico.com](https://www.iyzico.com).

 ## Documentation

-See the [wiki](https://github.com/iyzico/iyzipay-laravel/wiki) for full documentation, examples, operational details and other information.
+See the [wiki](https://github.com/passion-127/iyzipay-laravel/wiki) for full documentation, examples, operational details and other information.

 # Installation

-You can check all required steps for installing the api from [installation wiki page](https://github.com/iyzico/iyzipay-laravel/wiki/Installation)
+You can check all required steps for installing the api from [installation wiki page](https://github.com/passion-127/iyzipay-laravel/wiki/Installation)

 ## Roadmap
 * Bill Storage ✓